-SOWK 603 APO I: SOCIAL WORK PRACTICE WITH COMMUNITIES3 credit hours This course provides an introduction to generalist problem-solving practice models, methods, roles, functions, and central values of social work practice with communities.
+SOWK 603 APO I: SOCIAL WORK PRACTICE WITH COMMUNITIES

+3 credit hours This course provides an introduction to generalist problem-solving practice models, methods, roles, functions, and central values of social work practice with communities.
 An eco-system, problem-solving framework is developed and applied.
 Differentiation and selection of intervention is based upon assessment of the nature and content of problems and available resources.
 Students are expected to achieve beginning level mastery of selected tasks and practice skills such as engagement, assessment, interventions, and evaluation of practice with communities.

-SOWK 604 DIRECT SERVICE I: SOCIAL WORK INTERVENTION WITH INDIVIDUALS practice evaluation with individuals are introduced.
+SOWK 604 DIRECT SERVICE I: SOCIAL WORK INTERVENTION WITH INDIVIDUALS

 This course focuses on the development of a foundation for social work generalist practice; the values, core social work skills, and common knowledge base generic social systems to practice phases of the problem-solving process with individuals.
-Engagement, assessment, intervention strategies, and
+Engagement, assessment, intervention strategies, and practice evaluation with individuals are introduced.